 A tip of the hat to guild member, Art V. (pirateart on BGG) for this upcoming show topic.

-So you've just discovered hobby board games and you are now hooked.
-Maybe you are lucky enough to play with your significant other, spouse or roommate or maybe now you want to expand social circle of hobby game players.
+you are lucky enough to play with your significant other, spouse or roommate or maybe now you want to expand social circle of hobby game

 How do you go about finding those other players?